 Note: Importing into version-enabled tables typically takes considerably more time than importing into non-version-enabled tables.
 The import time can be reduced if spatial indexes are disabled beforehand.

 Import filter.
 The import dialog allows for setting thematic and spatial filter criteria to narrow down the set of CityGML top-level features that are to be imported from the input files.
-Two radio buttons at the left side of the import dialog let you choose between a simple gml:id filter and a complex filter setting.
-For the gml:id filter, simply enter the gml:id that has to be matched by a CityGML feature [3].
-More than one gml:id can be provided in a comma-separated list.
+The checkboxes on the left side of the import dialog let you choose between an attribute filter, a feature counter filter, a spatial bounding box filter and a feature type filter.
+If more than one filter is chosen, then the filter criteria are combined in a logical AND operation.
+If no checkbox is enabled, no filter criteria are applied and thus all CityGML features contained in the input file(s) will be imported.